 He became flag-captain to Rodney aboard the Formidable 90 when the fleet reached Jamaica, transferring thereafter to the Sibyl 28 when the commander-in-chief was replaced by Admiral Hugh Pigot.
 In March 1783, whilst in a detached squadron in search of an American ship of great worth, he was brought to action by the larger American frigate Alliance 36, although the latter unaccountably broke off the action.
 The Sibyl was paid off in July after returning to England.

 From the beginning of 1786 Vashon served as flag-captain to Commodore Alan Gardner at Jamaica aboard the Europa 50, sailing thither in May and transferring with Gardner to the Expedition 50 in October.
 He returned home in the following year.
-During the Nookta Sound dispute of 1790 he recommissioned the Ardent 64 in June, serving in the West Indies under Rear-Admiral Samuel Cornish and remaining with her until she was paid off in September of the following year.
+During the Spanish Armament of 1790 he recommissioned the Ardent 64 in June, serving in the West Indies under Rear-Admiral Samuel Cornish and retaining her through the Russian Armament of 1791 until she was paid off in September.

 In January 1793 he was appointed to the St Albans 64, conveying the trade out to the Mediterranean where he served at the occupation of Toulon from 27 August.
 He escorted the trade to Jamaica in the spring of 1794 but whilst waiting to return from the West Indies he lost seventy men through yellow fever.
 On the way home the St. Albans managed to evade capture by a French fleet.
 In August 1795 he joined the Pompeé 74, which ship had just been commissioned after being presented to the navy by French Royalists at Toulon two years earlier, and serving in the Channel he was present when the fleet mutiny broke out at Spithead on 16 April 1797.
 A further insurrection in which his first lieutenant Francis Beauman was almost lynched resulted in the sentencing to death of the chief mutineers and Vashon’s application to be removed from the ship.